 - Colette Sih (Project Manager in the Leibniz Junior Research Group Omansen)

 We are happy about the new colleagues and wish them a good start!

 Our department was honoured with the BNITM Research Highlight in Q2!

 The paper Effectiveness of pyronaridine-artesunate against Plasmodium malariae, Plasmodium ovale spp, and mixed-Plasmodium infections: a post-hoc analysis of the CANTAM-Pyramax trial, published in The Lancet Microbe, with Mirjam Groger as first author, has been selected by the Bernhard Nocht Institute for Tropical Medicine as its internal Research Highlight in Q2 2022.
 Congratulations to all colleagues involved!

-Our department was well represented at the Conference on Tropical Medicine and Global Health in Rostock from 23-25.06.2022.
-Our colleagues brought our activities with posters and presentations to a wider professional audience.
+Our department was represented at the Conference on Tropical Medicine and Global Health in Rostock from June 23-25, 2022, with numerous colleagues and various presentations, posters, and talks to introduce our activities to a broader audience.

 DZIF TTU Malaria & NTD Meeting at BNITM in Hamburg

 From 21 to 22 April, members of the group met and presented their project activities in the African partner countries and partner institutions